azat-io/postcss-responsive/readme.md

 **Step 4:** Just add `responsive()` function into your CSS code.
 This function can take 2 or 4 arguments: minimum and maximum value and minimum and maximum viewport width (You can set it in plugin settings).

+## Options

+### minWidth

+The minimum value of the viewport, starting from which we will build a fluid layout.
+By default, it is not preserved.

+### maxWidth

+The maximum value of the viewport, ending with which we will build a fluid layout.
+By default, it is not preserved.

+### funcName

+You can set your own CSS function name.
+Default value is `responsive`

 ## Example

 ### Input